If you need to supply supporting documents to SATAC, you can upload them online to your application.

 Document details fact sheets

 There are different types of documentation required for different qualifications.
-Check the Documents section of your application for a list of the qualifications that need supporting documents.
+Your SATAC application will tell you which qualifications need supporting documents.

 You can find further information about supporting documents in our Fact Sheets: